uditstocks/Trinetra-FinAI/README.md

-# Trinetra-FinAI
+# 🔱 Trinetra-FinAI
-Multi-Agent AI for Intelligent Stock Market Research & Decision Support
+Multi-Agent AI System for Intelligent Stock Market Research & Decision Support

-- Trinetra-FinAI is a multi-agent financial intelligence system built using CrewAI.
+📌 What is Trinetra-FinAI?
-- It simulates a collaborative team of AI agents that analyze stock market.
+Trinetra-FinAI is a multi-agent financial intelligence system built with CrewAI.
+It simulates a collaborative team of AI agents that work together to research, analyze, and generate a comprehensive investment report for any publicly listed company - all running 100% locally via Ollama.

-This is an AI research workflow.
+The system follows a sequential pipeline across 5 agents and 8 tasks - from raw data extraction to final strategic report writing.